Songs of 1970: Last Hurrahs for the Sixties’ Top-Selling Acts

 An unlikely combination of musical acts dominated popular music in the sixties.
 The coterie of stars toiling for the Motown label in Detroit had an astounding 191 number one hits (including cover versions) on the Billboard charts.
 Motown acts were ubiquitous on both AM and FM radio.
 School dances couldn’t get enough of Motown.

 The Beatles edge out Elvis Presley for sixties dominance.
 In terms of album sales, the Beatles sold 178 million LP’s in the US alone, tops on the list, compared to Elvis’s 135.5 million.
-In terms of singles sales, it gets a little tricky.
-The Beatles sold 75 million singles, but that accounts for worldwide sales from the year 1964 to 1985.
-Elvis sold 50.5 million singles in the US.
+In terms of singles sales, it gets a little tricky, but we’ll give the edge to Elvis.

 In 1970, when the Beatles were no longer an entity, the band managed to chart two songs off its Let It Be album: “Let It Be” and “The Long and Winding Road,” both McCartney compositions.
 The album Let It Be, released in May 1970, was technically the Fab Four’s 11th studio album.
 Recorded in early 1969, Let It Be remained in post-production limbo while the Beatles recorded and released in September 1969, its 12th and final album, “Abbey Road.”
 I’m just setting the record straight.